Sometimes a job search feels like you are climbing a mountain, like the guy on the left with limited resources and

 It's easy to get discouraged after working at your job search for a length of time without apparent success.

-Job search success will come, but success seldom seems to come soon enough.
+Job search success will come, but it seldom seems to come soon enough.

 You are not "bad" or "incompetent" because you are unemployed, although if you've been unemployed for several months, you may feel that way.
 Consider that you were in the wrong place at the wrong time, particularly if you were part of a layoff or business closure.

 See what you can learn from it (pay more attention to office politics or to the signs that the company was headed for financial difficulties, etc.), and move on.

 If the job loss was a big surprise, you may need to go through a period of mourning.
 Then, if you are angry, dump the anger (but not on social media!) so it doesn't sabotage your job search.